bberka/Modmail.NET/README.md

 - **Parameters**:
     - `user`: The user to check.
 - **Usage**: `/blacklist status [user]`

+# Possible Features and TODOs
+- A public and private authenticated API
+- Encrypt message information and other sensitive information
+- Ability to enable confirmation dialog when closing tickets
+- Ability to change Anonymous messaging on GuildOption to allow default behavior
+- Language file support for multiple languages, getting or asking user about language they want to interact with
+- Editing embeds and colors and language file via Web UI
+- Improve ticket type system, assign tickets to teams automatically
+- Ability to search through ticket messages
+- Ability to create public transcripts link that can be shared with user
+- Ability to show modals when user has selected ticket type and configurable through web ui
+- Internal or External authentication and role system for web ui.
+As well as ability to assign teams to access to web ui via discord auth.
+- Ability to continue ticket chat through web link (for user and admin) that will require discord authentication
+- Improve and/or add filters to web ui pages
+- Write tests
+- Ability to disable admin commands for bot.
+(This can be done since web ui is implemented)
+- Check and show message when an invalid emoji is provided to Ticket Type or convert it to a emoji selector

 # Contributing
 Create a pull request by using semantic commits and proper explanation